-To begin with, the existence of metaphor throughout the novel vividly and precisely represented how the actuality of the first man Snowman who represented several biblical characters.
 The first theme is metaphor; Snowman can be argued to represent Adam that is the first man to be created in the bible by God.
 The main protagonist in Oryx and Crave, Snowman who is named who is the isolated survivor of the destruction of humanity from the Homo sapiens (Ingersoll 162).
 This again represent the biblical story of Noah who survived the human destruction by the flood catastrophe.
-The character again seems much concerned with the improvement of the future human fate.
-The fate of how people were to cope and realize the future interactions with others (Banerjee 236).
-This trait of the Snowman did not only lead to the realization of the metaphor of biblical and mythical representation the novel.
-In nutshell, it can be concluded that the theme has been successfully integrated within the story to unfold the intended teachings in the book.
+In the story of creation, God creates one tree and warns Adam that he should not touch the tree or even eat any fruit from it.
+Adam does not obey, and as a result of his betrayal he has chased away from the Garden of Eden and forced into a life of hardship for the rest of his life on Earth.
+In the book Jimmy has full knowledge that Oryx is off limits to him he still goes to her, his betrayal is punished by Crake, and he is forced to leave Paradice,

-There is an instance of foreseeing that has been portrayed by Atwood.
-The main character in the novel Jimmy who was later named Snowman in most cases is brought to be constantly meditating and contemplating on various issues that he feels would have adverse effect on the humanity including their survival means and health status and environmental degradation (Ingersoll 164).
+There is an instance of foreseeing.
+Jimmy who was later named Snowman in most cases is thought to be constantly meditating and contemplating on various issues ???.
 The forecast on the possibility of the future occurrences on the human behavior has an interrelation on the biblical theme on how the human fate is portrayed.
 In biblical teachings, there is equal chances of the human fate is constantly predetermined as per the teachings and revelations that has always been predicted in the human exploitation and progress.